 Our project list is updated regularly, see www.rcnde.ac.uk/how-to-apply for the current list.
 Examples include:

-We have places available for projects to start any time until October 2018 for suitable applicants.
 You should have a first or upper second class honours degree in engineering, mathematics or a physical science.
 EU and UK candidates are eligible for full funding, provided they satisfy academic and UK residency criteria.
 EU candidates will not be eligible to receive a bursary if they fail the residency criterion.

 See EPSRC guidelines: www.epsrc.ac.uk/skills/students/help/eligibility/.